 Montréal Style Bagels

 The Jewish influence in Montréal food goes far beyond smoked meat and is most noted by Montréal style bagels.
 Similar in shape and size as a New York style bagel, it’s Canadian cousin is denser, chewier, and sweeter.
-This thanks to being boiled in honey water before baked in a wood-fired oven.
+This is thanks to a honey water boil before being baked in a wood-fired oven.

-Much like poutine, bagels can be found in restaurants throughout the city, however, be sure to go to a bakery to get the freshest ones possible.
+Much like poutine, bagels are available in restaurants throughout the city, however, be sure to go to a bakery to get the freshest ones possible.
 I went to St-Viateur Bagel Shop because it is open 24-7 and pushes out 10,000 bagels plus a day through its doors.

 The Rest – Marché Atwater